 Dr. Jon Dallimore is one of the country’s leading authorities in Expedition and Travel Medicine.
 With over 20 years of experience, there are very few who might surpass his knowledge and understanding in this subject.
 Dr. Dallimore has an MSc in Travel Medicine, a Diploma in Mountain Medicine, is a Fellow of the Faculty of Travel Medicine at the Royal College of Physicians and Surgeons in Glasgow and is also an International Mountain Leader.
 Dr Dallimore is one of the UK’s leading instructors in expedition and wilderness medical training, leading on courses both nationally and internationally.
 Dr Dallimore is an international speaker, has published many articles on expedition travel and is an editor of the Oxford Handbook of Expedition and Wilderness Medicine.
 In 1990 he was elected a Fellow of the Royal Geographical Society, and advises on their medical cell.

-Travel Health Consultancy can be found at No. 22, Southernhay West, Exeter, just around the corner from Exeter Cathedral and the Princesshay shopping centre.
+The Exeter Travel Clinic can be found at No. 22, Southernhay West, Exeter, just around the corner from Exeter Cathedral and the Princesshay shopping centre.
 When visiting, we hope you will find the clinic relaxing, informative and inspiring.
 Our aim is to make sure that you feel prepared for your holiday or adventure.

 The clinic is on the first floor.
 There are a couple of steps up to the front door and then stairs to the first floor.
 Unfortunately we do not have a lift.
 If access is likely to be ab issue, please contact the clinic.
 If you are bringing in a pushchair, these can be left in the hallway on the ground floor.